Removal of the submandibular salivary gland

 What is the submandibular gland?

-The submandibular gland is a salivary gland about the size of a plum, that lies immediately below the lower jaw.
-Saliva drains from it through a tube that opens on the inside of the mouth under the tongue, immediately behind the lower front teeth.
+Saliva drains from the gland through a tube.
+The tube opens on the inside of the mouth under the tongue, immediately behind the lower front teeth.
+The tube is called the submandibular duct.

 What does the operation involve?